jnylam/cs189a/README.md

 git clone https://github.com/jnylam/cs189a
 ```

-When new code is added to this repo, you can update your local copy with the `git update` command:
+When new code is added to this repo, you can update your local copy with the `git update` command

 ```sh
 cd $GOPATH/src/github.com/jnylam/cs189a
 git update